 Scoliosis leads to an abnormal bend or curvature of your spine, which can cause poor posture and skeletal misalignment issues during growth.
-If your child has scoliosis, board-certified orthopedist Dr. Terrence Anderson provides innovative treatment solutions in his Sugar Land, Texas, private practice.
+If your child has scoliosis, board-certified orthopedist Dr. Terrence Anderson provides innovative treatment solutions in his Sugar Land, TX and Katy, TX practices.
+He also welcomes patients from Houston and surrounding areas.
 Learn more about adolescent scoliosis solutions by booking an exam through the website or by calling the office directly.

 Most cases of adolescent scoliosis are idiopathic, meaning they aren’t related to a specific issue, activity, or behavior.
 But your child may have a higher risk of developing scoliosis due to:

 Usually, scoliosis, particularly idiopathic scoliosis, affects children after the age of 10 at some point before they’re fully grown.